Tombstones in the financial industry – one of those things that is done just because it has always been done.

 This type of print advertisement was adopted by the financial industry and is currently used as a way to formally announce initial public offerings (IPOs) or a closed merger & acquisition deal.
 Tombstones are often posted on firm websites and sometimes in print publications as advertisements.

 Certainly, not the thrilling story of intrigue we were all hoping for.
 Even still, tombstones are an important part of our industry.
 At the DVS Group, we are proud of the tombstones we have and the great stories that each tells.
-And we would be honored if a DVS tombstone was part of your story.

 Check out some of The DVS Group’s tombstones in this video: